Yuri Gusev

 Yuri Semyonovich Gusev (born September 25, 1921) is a Soviet chess player who was a Merited Master of Sport of the USSR (1951).
 He is also a former radio engineer.
-Gusev peaked with a classical Elo rating of 2,380, making him the equivalent of a FIDE Master in terms of strength, although it is not clear what title he ultimately achieved.
+Gusev peaked with a classical Elo rating of 2380, making him the equivalent of a FIDE Master in terms of strength, although it is not clear what, if any, title he ultimately achieved.
 It is unknown if he is still alive, having been last heard from in 1999.

-Gusev was a participant in many championships in Moscow, including semi-finals of the championship of the USSR (best results: XIX: 4–6, XXII: 6–7).
+Gusev was a participant in many championships in Moscow, including the semi-finals of the USSR Chess Championship, in which his best results were 4–6 in the XIX edition and 6–7 in the XXII edition.
 In 1948, he drew a match with Ilya Kan.